tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 network is going to learn from left-to-right regardless of the language, and the right-to-left/bidi handling happens at a higher level inside Tesseract.

-These instructions only cover the case of rendering from fonts.
+These instructions only cover the case of rendering from fonts, so the [needed fonts](Fonts) must be installed first.

 The setup for running [tesstrain.sh](Training-Tesseract-–-tesstrain.sh) is the same as for base Tesseract.
 Note that it is beneficial to have more training text